plucia-mitre/pickled-canary_sandbox/README.md

 Leading whitespace is always ignored.

-Use the [Pickled Canary VS Code Extension](#vs-code-extension) for syntax highlighting while writing a pattern
+Use the [Pickled Canary VS Code Extension](#vs-code-extension) for syntax highlighting while writing a pattern.

 ## Comments